 We believe that a love of books is crucial to a child’s development.
 It is for this reason that we have developed a reading ‘cannon’ for our youngest learners.
 In the EYFS, reading is taught systematically through synthetic phonics, using Read Write Inc., which ensures children have access to reading books they are able to independently decode.

-When children leave the Early Years, it is our aim that they have begun to close the vocabulary deficit they join us with and have developed the confidence and skills required for early reading and writing.
+When children leave the Early Years, it is our aim that they have begun to close any existing vocabulary deficits and have developed the confidence and skills required for early reading and writing.

-In Key Stage One, English is taught during daily lessons of an hour.
+In Key Stage One, English is taught during daily lessons.
 Initially, these follow the Read Write Inc. scheme of work before the children transition to separate reading and writing lessons.
 Additionally, story time is timetabled to foster a love of books and we continue reading aloud and thinking aloud to develop comprehension.

-Once the majority of the children have ‘graduated’ from the Read Write Inc programme, sequences of daily reading lessons are planned which develop vocabulary, comprehension in the moment of reading, post-reading comprehension and fluency whilst covering objectives from the National Curriculum for reading.
-These lessons follow a book based approach to develop children’s access to and love of literature, ensuring a breadth of text types are covered.
+Once the majority of the children have ‘graduated’ from the Read Write Inc programme, sequences of daily reading lessons are planned; these lessons develop vocabulary, comprehension and fluency, whilst covering objectives from the National Curriculum for reading.
+These lessons follow a book-based approach to develop children’s access to and love of literature, ensuring a breadth of text types are covered.

-Each week, we always dedicate at least one reading lesson to ‘close’ reading and metacognition.
-Children are introduced to and practise a range of in-reading thinking skills: making predictions, asking questioning, making visualisations, using background knowledge, making inferences by thinking like a detective, noticing and fixing meaning breakdown and spotting V.I.P. words.
+As their fluency continues to develop, children are introduced to and practise a range of in-reading thinking skills: making predictions, asking questions, making visualisations, using background knowledge, making inferences by thinking like a detective, noticing and fixing meaning breakdown and spotting V.I.P. words.

-At Yorkmead, we believe access to quality reading material is a right not a privilege.
-To ensure all of our children have access to quality books at home, whatever their background, each class have a weekly timetabled session in the recently refurbished school library where they are able to borrow two books to take home.
-Furthermore, to further support reading at home, from Year Two onwards, every classroom has an additional book borrowing system that children can access daily.
+At Yorkmead, we believe access to quality reading material is a right, not a privilege.
+To ensure all of our children have access to quality books at home, whatever their background, each class have a weekly timetabled session in the recently refurbished school library, where they are able to borrow two books to take home.
+Furthermore, to further support reading at home, classrooms from Year Two to Year Six have an additional book borrowing system that children can access daily.

 Writing